Fourier-Mukai transforms for K3 and elliptic fibrations: Introduction

 Let $Y$ be a component of the relative moduli space of stable sheaves on the fibration $\pi$.
 Points of $Y$ represent stable sheaves supported on the fibres of $\pi$, and there is a natural map $\hpi\colon Y\to S$ sending a sheaf supported on the fibre $\pi^{-1}(s)$ to the corresponding point $s\in S$.

 These relative moduli spaces have been studied by other authors, notably R. Thomas \cite{Th}.
+We shall denote them by $\M^{\ell}(X/S)$.
 Here we shall be mainly interested in cases when $Y$ has the same dimension as $X$, and is fine, in that there is a universal sheaf on $Y\times X$.
 We shall show that $Y$ is then a non-singular projective variety and the morphism $\hpi\colon Y\to S$ is another Calabi-Yau fibration, which we refer to as a Mukai dual of the fibration $\pi$.

 Clearly, one would expect the geometry of the two spaces $X$ and $Y$ to be closely related, and indeed, this turns out to be the case.
 Thus, the Hodge numbers of the two spaces often coincide, and at a deeper level, one finds that certain moduli spaces of sheaves on $X$ and $Y$ can be identified.
 One of the aims of this paper is to study this geometrical relationship in more detail.
 It turns out that a good way to do this is to observe that the universal sheaf on $Y\times X$ induces a natural equivalence between the derived categories of coherent sheaves on the two spaces.
 Such equivalences are called Fourier-Mukai (FM) transforms, the first example being due to Mukai \cite{Muk1}.